12 Fast Facts About the Honus Wagner T206 Card

 Virtually every baseball card collector has heard of the famous Honus Wagner T206 card.
 But if you’re not too familiar with it, here are some fast facts about it.

 Dimensions: Many collectors not familiar with pre-war cards might be surprised by its relatively diminutive size.
 Exact measurements on T206 cards can vary a little but are generally around 1 7/16″ wide by 2 5/8″ tall.
+The card is much smaller than the size of today’s traditional cards, which measure about 2 1/2″ by 3 1/2″.

 Most Expensive Card: Pound for pound, it’s the most expensive baseball card in the world.
-A PSA 5 (MC) sold for $3.12 million in 2016 and while that record could be challenged by other cards in high-grade condition, no other PSA 5 with a miscut designation comes close to it.
+A PSA 5 (MC) sold for $3.12 million in 2016 and while that record could be challenged by other cards in high-grade condition, no other PSA 5 card with a miscut designation comes close to it.

 Wasn’t Supposed to be Released: Part of the reason for its intrigue is that it was printed without Honus Wagner’s permission.
-Some have claimed that Wagner didn’t want to be associated with tobacco products while others believe he simply wanted more money to be included in the set.
+Some have claimed that Wagner didn’t want to be associated with cigarette products while others believe he simply wanted more money to be included in the set.
 Whatever the reason, it was printed without his consent and was pulled from production relatively quickly.

 Scandal: The most famous Wagner card is one that was previously owned by Wayne Gretzky.
 It was initially graded a PSA 8 but later determined to have been altered/trimmed by collector/dealer Bill Mastro.
 Mastro would later go to federal prison for the crime.